 Although the sites listed above are great for finding designer perfume for less, this isn't the only way to get affordable fragrances.

 Often, supermarkets and high-street beauty stores will release perfumes and aftershaves that smell just as nice as designer versions, but are a lot cheaper.

 Poundland sells some very cheap perfume dupes.
-It's also worth trying the own-brand versions of fragrances in other high-street stores in case they can compete with your favourite designer ones – M&S and Zara could be good ones to try.
+It's also worth trying the own-brand versions of fragrances in other high-street stores in case they can compete with your favourite designer ones.
+M&S and Zara are good ones to try.